In a Nutshell -- The Sequential Parameter Optimization Toolbox: Exploratory Fitness Landscape Analysis Using SPOT

-The optimization procedure from Example~\ref{ex:resRf}, which is described in Sec.~\ref{sec:simple}, uses 50 runs of the \SANN algorithm.
+The optimization procedure from Example which generated the \texttt{resRf} data, used 50 runs of the \texttt{SANN} algorithm.
 Now this number is increased to 100 and the procedure is continued.
 This means, an additional 50 evaluations are necessary since the results from the first runs are reused.